Policy Innovations Fellowship

 The Policy Innovations Fellow is expected to reside in the Boston area during the appointment term

 and teach one course on Japanese politics, political economy, or international relations.
-The Visiting Fellow will also be expected to give a presentation at the weekly seminar series sponsored by the Program on U.S.-Japan Relations, and participate in Program activities.
+The Fellow will also be expected to give a presentation at the weekly seminar series sponsored by the Program on U.S.-Japan Relations, and participate in Program activities.

-Applicants must have received their PhD in Political Science, Public Policy, or International Relations with a major component of their research focused on Japan, after 2016 and no later than July 31, 2021.
+Applicants must have received their PhD in Political Science, Public Policy, or International Relations with a major component of their research focused on Japan, after 2017 and no later than July 31, 2022.

-Deadline: March 12, 2021
+Deadline: March 25, 2022

 1. Statement of Research (2 pages): What research do you plan to pursue during the fellowship term?
-How does your research project relate to broader questions related to public policy in Japan and U.S.-Japan relations?
+How does your research project connect to the project theme of “Policy Innovations in Crises: New Pathways for Japan-U.S. Cooperation”?
 What do you plan to do at each stage, and what particular resources do you intend to use?

-2. Curriculum Vitae: Please include citizenship, current and permanent addresses, telephone number(s), email address; academic degrees with dates of conferral, discipline and institution; current employer; and a list of publications.
+2. Curriculum Vitae: Please include citizenship; current and permanent addresses, telephone number(s), email address; academic degrees with dates of conferral, discipline and institution; current employer; and a list of publications.

-4. 2 writing samples: Please submit dissertation chapters, draft papers, or published articles.
+3. 2 writing samples: Please submit dissertation chapters, draft papers, or published articles.

-5. Teaching evaluations: Please submit official university evaluations with both scores and written feedback.
+4. Teaching evaluations: Please submit official university evaluations with both scores and written feedback.

-7. 2 reference letters: Please have the referees email the letters directly, before March 12, 2021, to: email@example.com.
+6. 2 reference letters: Please have the referees email the letters directly, before March 25, 2022, to: email@example.com.